The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Cops and Robbers Game Versus the One-Cop-Moves Game on Planar Graphs

 \begin{enumerate} \item $\spn{9,5;1} \ra \spn{17,5;1} \ra \spn{17,5;8} \ra \spn{1,6;8}$. \item $\spn{9,5;1} \ra \spn{17,5;1} \ra \spn{17,5;2} \ra \spn{1,4;2}$. \item $\spn{9,5;2} \ra \spn{17,4;2} \ra \spn{1,3;2}$. \item $\spn{9,5;3} \ra \spn{9,4;3} \ra \spn{9,4;2} \ra \spn{17,3;2}$. \item $\spn{9,5;3} \ra \spn{9,4;3} \ra \spn{9,4;18} \ra \spn{10,3;18}$. \end{enumerate}

-To show that two cops cannot capture the robber on $\cQ'$ in the one-cop-moves game, we show that $\ga$ can evade capture if she avoids the middle positions $2,4,6,8,10,12,14,16$; and if she is forced to move to at least one of these positions, then she will choose the position that maximises her total distance from the cops.
+To show that two cops cannot capture the robber on $\cQ'$ in the one-cop-moves game, we show that $\ga$ can evade capture if she avoids the vertices of degree 2; and if she is forced to move to at least one of these vertices, then she will choose the position that maximizes her total distance from the cops.
 Assume otherwise.
-By symmetry, it is enough to show that if $\ga$ were eventually caught, then her last position is $8$ while the two cops are at positions (i) $2$ and $6$ or (ii) $6$ and $17$.
+By symmetry, it is enough to show that if $\ga$ were eventually caught, then her last position is $8$ while the two cops are at vertices (i) $2$ and $6$ or (ii) $6$ and $17$.

 If (i) holds, then, since $8$ cannot be starting position of $\ga$, the previous position of $\ga$ must have been either $7$ or $1$.
 Again by symmetry, it suffices to assume that the previous position of $\ga$ is $7$.
-But if $\ga$ is at position $7$ while the cops are at $2$ and $6$, then $\ga$ would move to position $20$ on her next turn to maximise her total distance from the cops, a contradiction.
-For similar reasons, if (ii) holds and $\ga$'s previous position is $7$, then she would move to position $20$ on her next turn.
+But if $\ga$ is at vertex $7$ while the cops are at $2$ and $6$, then $\ga$ would move to vertex $20$ on her next turn to maximize her total distance from the cops, a contradiction.
+For similar reasons, if (ii) holds and $\ga$'s previous position is $7$, then she would move to vertex $20$ on her next turn.